Evoire Collier, Dorian Taylor Accused Of Drugging, Raping Bucks County Woman Found Dead On Spring Break In Miami

 “They had sex with her multiple times and once she was unconscious, or out, they remained inside the unit.
 Did not call for assistance or help and began to take all her items from inside the apartment,” Miami Police Detective Luis Alsina said.

 Hotel staff found the 24-year-old’s half-naked body the following day and called the police.
-A search for the suspects was launched, with police eventually tracking them both down.READ MORE: End Gun Violence Coalition Announces 3 Priorities To Address Gun Violence Gov. Wolf Says 'Scourge All Across Pennsylvania'
+A search for the suspects was launched, with police eventually tracking them both down.READ MORE: Philadelphia To Open 7th Mass COVID-19 Vaccination Site At Cannstatter Volksfest Verein German Club In Torresdale

 When apprehended on Ocean Drive, police say Collier was wearing the same pants seen on surveillance the night he was with the victim.